bbglab/openvariant/docs/examples/plugin_examples.rst

 and :ref:`Command-line interface examples` to understand how a plugin template can be generated.
 Also, it is important to know how plugins works and how they are composed in order to understand the following examples that we introduce.

-We are going to introduce you two little plugins that we will use them on the example.
+We are going to introduce you two little plugins that we will use them in the example.
 The two plugins are described and built as:

 *Add date* plugin
 ########################

-It will generate a new field and it will add the today's date. `run` function will be executed on each line of the *input* file adding this new field.
+It will generate a new field and it will add the today's date. `run` function will be executed for each line of the *input* file, adding this new field.
 We can see on the following block the different codes that we add to obtain this.

-On the *annotation* file we described the field that we want to add on the _output_ file.
+On the *annotation* file we described the field that we want to add on the *output* file.

 .. code-block:: yaml